top of page

 Where to Stay in Isla Saona

 Unfortunately, you can't stay overnight in Isla Saona.
 Isla Saona is only accessible via boat and on a day trip.
-We recommend staying at Tracadero Beach Resort in Bayahibe, which is the closest to Saona Island.
+We recommend staying at Tracadero Beach Resort in Bayahibe, the closest to Saona Island.
 This resort has the best sunset by the beach.

 Things to do in Isla Saona and Nearby